onequantcz/price-transmission-fiml/README.md

 The ECM results were then used as a foundation for constructing a structural system of simultaneous equations.
 Following identification testing, the system was estimated using a custom Full Information Maximum Likelihood (FIML) estimator.
 Finally, restricted and unrestricted specifications were compared using likelihood ratio tests to evaluate the significance of individual transmission channels.

-All the computations was done in logarithmic and difference forms of variable for standartization and interpretation.
+All the computations was done in logarithmic forms of variables, which was then differenced for stationarity.

 ## ECM results
 The ECM analysis revealed statistically significant short-run and long-run relationships across all levels of the pricing chain.
 Table with ECM model estimated parameters below